kubecost/docs/alerts.md

  1. [Recurring update](#type-recurring-update) - sends an email and/or Slack alert with cluster spend across all or a set of namespaces, with costs broken down by namespace

- 2. [Budget](#type-budget) -- sends an email and/or Slack alert when spending crosses a defined threshold
+ 2. [Budget](#type-budget) -- sends an email and/or Slack alert when spend crosses a defined threshold

  3. [Spend Change](#type-spend-change) -- sends an email and/or Slack alert reporting unexpected spend increases relative to moving averages